RosettaCommons/demos/tutorials/loop_modeling/loop_modeling.md

 `remodel` can a multitude of applications, including design, which you can read about [here](https://www.rosettacommons.org/docs/latest/application_documentation/design/rosettaremodel#algorithm_basic-remodelling-tasks_extension).

+>No loop modeling method gives consistent results on loops longer than 12 residues.

 Refining Peptide Segments
 -------------------------
 Say you are not happy with the conformation of a peptide segment in your protein and you want to find a low-energy conformation for that protein.
 Such a case may arise if a loop has been added incorrectly.
 To refine the loop (residues 13-15) we inserted in the [Modeling Missing Loops](#missing_loop) section, we will use KIC with flags similar to those in [Closing Breaks in Protein Chains](#chainbreak_close).
 We will use the following loops file: